+Format: PEEK(aexp)

-Format: PEEK(aexp) Example: 1000 IF PEEK (4000) = 255 THEN PRINT "255" 100 PRINT "LEFT MARGIN IS":PEEK(82)
+Example: 1000 IF PEEK (4000) = 255 THEN PRINT "255" 100 PRINT "LEFT MARGIN IS"; PEEK(82)

 Returns the contents of a specified memory address location (aexp).
-The address specified must be an integer or an arithmetic expression that evaluates to an integer between 0 and 65535 and represents the memory address in decimal notation (not hexadecimal).
-The number returned will also be a decimal integer with a range from 0 to 255. this function allows the user to examine either RAM or ROM location.
-In the first example above, the PEEK is used to determine whether location 4000 (decimal) contains the number 255.
+The address specified must be an integer or an arithmetic expression that evaluates to an integer between $\emptyset$ and 65535 and represents the memory address in decimal notation (not hexadecimal).
+The number returned will also be a decimal integer with a range from $\emptyset$ to 255.
+This function allows the user to examine either RAM or ROM locations.
+In the first example above, the PEEK is used to determine whether location $4\emptyset\vartheta\emptyset$ (decimal) contains the number 255.
 In the second example, the PEEK function is used to examine the left margin.